xot/ElectraOne/README.md

 ```-_PluginAutoPopulateThreshold=128```

-Note the hypen followed by the underscore!
+Note the hyphen followed by the underscore!
+Also this is not guaranteed to work for all plugins; I've seen it work for AU plugins but not for VSTs on MacOS.

 ## Current limitations